Extractables and leachables

 Suppliers, integrators and users are now starting to gain the full benefits of the standardized extractables testing established as the industry practice in the last few years.
 Critical to this has been the implementation by key suppliers and integrators of a system of extractables information exchange that enables the rapid assessment of planned systems by end users.
 While this ecosystem is now well established, it is not complete and there is room for more companies to join and share their information using the same model to create the seamless global system the industry needs.

 There are three main actions that a company supplying single use systems needs to take to fully implement the BioPhorum extractables ecosystem:

 Generate high quality extractables data and make it READILY AVAILABLE

 As data is shared within the ecosystem, the quality of that data becomes very important.
 With that in mind the team has generated a short document downloadable here intended as a primer to help you in generating high quality extractables data either internally or via a contract service.
 We would also encourage you to seek advice from your customers who have experience of, or have requested extractables testing if this type of study is new to your organization

 Develop an extractables landing page including prioritization information

 It’s easy for extractables data to become lost, especially in large companies where websites are covering multiple divisions and product lines.
 We are proposing an extractables landing page that details:

 - Your prioritization/availability of extractables data using the prioritization template

 - How your customers can access detailed extractables information

-Information on the landing page and prioritization template is available by clicking here.
+Information on the prioritization template is available by clicking here.